On This Page

 a transaction settlement.

-The credit workflow begins when you send a request for a credit.
+It begins when you send a request for a refund or credit.

-- The merchant sends a request for a credit toCybersource.
+- The merchant sends the refund or credit request toCybersource.

-- For online credits,Cybersourcevalidates the order information then sends an online credit to the payment processor.
+- For online refunds and credits,Cybersourcevalidates the order information then sends the request to the payment processor.

 - The processor validates the request and forwards it to the acquiring bank.